 - If choosing CS as the additional major, students must complete an additional 27 credit hours: 9 credit hours of MATH and 18 credit hours of core courses. - If choosing IS as the additional major, students will need an additional 24 credit hours of core courses.

-Eligibility: A student with a departmental average of at least "B-" at the beginning of the junior or senior year may elect to pursue an internship course.
+Eligibility: A student with a cumulative major GPA of at least 2.70 at the beginning of the junior or senior year may elect to pursue an internship course.

 The Internship is completed in the following stages: